nanoporetech/ts-runtime-typecheck/README.md

 - Add: `inspectType` function to describe the type of a value
 - Fix: `makeNumber` no longer returns a number strings prefixed with a number
+- Change: Type error messages now use the more descriptive `inspectType` instead of `typeof` for erroneous values